robertgid/chromatic-demo/README.md

-# React TypeScript app, ejected, with Storybook
+# React TypeScript app, ejected, with Bulma and Storybook

-This repository is an example of using `create-react-app` with the TypeScript preset, ejecting, and adding Storybook.
+This repository is an example of using `create-react-app` with the TypeScript preset, ejecting, and adding Bulma and Storybook.

 ## Available Scripts